Owl Babies by Martin Waddell and Patrick Benson is a timeless classic!

-You can download the Owl Babies counting activity sheets here – no email required.
+You can download the Owl Babies counting activity sheets here – no email is required.

 What Are The Owl Baby Worksheets Like?

 There is one sheet with owls that is to be laminated and cut out.
-We have not used the Illustrators drawings, but images of random owls.
+We have not used the Illustrator’s drawings in order to not break Copywrite, but rather have used images of random owls.

 They have the same names as in the book and are in the same order of size/age, Sarah 1, Percy 2, and Bill 3.
 And then there is Mummy Owl of course!